 Let’s look at each of these to see how progressive security results in curtailed convenience.

 Access control is a security configuration that regulates who or what can gain access into a certain environment.
 Implementing a secure and reliable access control system can significantly improve the overall level of security within your commercial real estate.

 Typically, access control frameworks perform authentication of identities and authorization of visitors by assessing required login accreditations.
 However, it may seem inconvenient & tedious to enter additional information every time users need access.

-Facial recognition helps you improve your site’s safety & security by enabling visitors to instantly identify someone who shouldn’t be around the commercial real estate.
-This impressive technology uses biometrics to map faces and saves recognisable features as verified data, specific to that individual.
-Then, it compares this information against their database of recognised faces to see if there’s a match.
+Facial recognition helps you improve your site's safety & security by enabling visitors to instantly identify someone who shouldn’t be around the commercial real estate.
+This impressive technology uses biometrics to map faces and saves recognizable features as verified data, specific to that individual.
+Then, it compares this information against their database of recognized faces to see if there’s a match.
 Not only is this an effective way to verify someone’s identity, but it also makes the check-in and check-out process quicker and easier.
 This technology could, however, undermine fundamental privacy rights as the company is left with an image of your face without your consent.

 Today, companies are introducing airport like check-ins where visitors are required to scan their ID or license during sign-in for an added layer of security.
 Sine’s mobile ID scanning & verification allows you to get comprehensive information on your visitor by scrutinizing their U.S. driver’s license when they arrive.
 When the ID Check scans a U.S. Driver’s license, Sine’s system extracts the visitor’s data and stores the card expiry.

 This feature is available to US Customers only.

 As such, the visitor’s information privacy/security is in question.
 This is because visitor data is sensitive information and if, for example, a visitor’s driving license is scanned; their identity can be stolen if the data isn’t protected.